-Verizon Galaxy Camera pops up on Samsung's website with 4G LTE support in towAlex Wagner - Deputy Managing Editor, News Desk
+Verizon Galaxy Camera pops up on Samsung's website with 4G LTE support in towAlex Wagner - Editorial Director of News and Content

 Well, that didn't take long.
 A week after a new version of the Samsung Galaxy Camera stopped by the FCC with Verizon-friendly LTE support in tow, the device has made an official appearance on Samsung's website.
 Spotted by The Verge, the device is listed with the model number EK-GC120, just like it had in its FCC filing.
 The Verizon-connected Galaxy Camera looks to be fairly similar to the AT&T model that's already available, featuring a 4.8-inch display and quad-core processor.
 The difference between the two is that Verizon's model packs 4G LTE connectivity, and as was suggested by its FCC documents, it appears to lack any kind of 3G CDMA support.